- Public Works

 Water bills are sent on a quarterly basis.
 A water bill that is received, for example, on September 1 reflects usage from May-June-July.
 If a bill is unpaid thirty days after the due date, a 10% penalty is attached to the balance and your water service becomes in danger of shutoff.

 You can drop your payment off in the drive-up box located in the Village Hall parking lot (intended for check-only payments).
-You can pay your bill in the Village Hall and you have several payment options available to you; cash, check or credit card.
+You can pay your bill in person at Village Hall and you have several payment options available to you.

 You may also elect to sign up for direct debit, where the payment is debited directly from the checking account you have assigned.